EventideSystems/decidodeck-prototype/doc/PHILOSOPHY.md

 ### Principles

-**Decidodek is built for those who refuse to pretend that change is tidy.**
+**Decidodeck is built for those who refuse to pretend that change is tidy.**

 We believe that every strategy carries ghosts: of forgotten desires, missed outcomes, and contradictions too complex to diagram.
-Decidodek doesn't erase these - it names them.
+Decidodeck doesn't erase these - it names them.
 It is a tool for **navigating complexity without flattening it**, for **mapping what aches as much as what succeeds**.

 This platform was born from a frustration with traditional strategic tools that prized clarity over care, and linear logic over lived experience.
 We wanted something different - something that treats planning as a form of **collective sense-making**, not project management theater.

-So we designed Decidodek around four core principles:
+So we designed Decidodeck around four core principles:

 ### 1. **Strategy is Emotional**

 Behind every output is a longing.
 Behind every drifted deliverable, a story.
-Decidodek treats emotions not as noise, but as data - honoring grief, tension, joy, and refusal as vital signals in the work of change.
+Decidodeck treats emotions not as noise, but as data - honoring grief, tension, joy, and refusal as vital signals in the work of change.

 ### 2. **Contradictions Are the Path**

 We don't hide tensions; we hold them.
-From conflicting stakeholder desires to paradoxes in power and purpose, Decidodek lets teams make contradictions visible - then navigate through them with honesty and creativity.
+From conflicting stakeholder desires to paradoxes in power and purpose, Decidodeck lets teams make contradictions visible - then navigate through them with honesty and creativity.

 ### 3. **Tools Are Invitations, Not Instructions**

 No template is sacred.
-Decidodek is a toolkit of détourned planning forms - where metrics can be mourned, OKRs reimagined, and logic models softened into rituals of care.
+Decidodeck is a toolkit of détourned planning forms - where metrics can be mourned, OKRs reimagined, and logic models softened into rituals of care.
 Everything is remixable.
 Everything is alive.

 ### 4. **Learning Is Ongoing, Situated, and Shared**

 Theories of Change must adapt with time, people, and place.
-Decidodek is designed for **strategies that evolve**, with features that track drift, record soft failures, and surface what no longer fits - without shame.
+Decidodeck is designed for **strategies that evolve**, with features that track drift, record soft failures, and surface what no longer fits - without shame.

 ### Mark Fisher, Our Patron Saint